Monicalr0/Mydoodle.js/README.md

 # js-library-maminyi

-This is the library called "Mydoodle.js"
+This is the library called "Mydoodle.js".
+It's a course project I worked on independently.

 ## Landing Page
 https://tranquil-harbor-96087.herokuapp.com/